cseanburns/semantic_web_development/src/3c-typography-and-font-styles.md

 However, we can load fonts from external sources.
 One major example is [Google Fonts][google_fonts].
-For example, if we want to use the [Roboto Font][roboto_google_font], its Google Font's page provides the code to insert into our HTML pages and CSS stylesheets to use that font.
+For example, if we want to use the [Roboto Font][roboto_google_font], its Google Font page provides the code to insert into our HTML pages and CSS stylesheets.

 ## Locally Hosted Fonts